Naata (film)

 Naata (lit.
-'Relation') is a 1955 Indian Hindi-language social film directed by Deena Nath Madhok and starring Madhubala, Abhi Bhattacharya and Chanchal.'

-The film was produced under the banner of Madhubala's production company Madhubala Private Ltd., which she had set up in 1955.
+'Relation') is a 1955 Indian Hindi-language film directed by Deena Nath Madhok and starring Madhubala, Abhi Bhattacharya and Chanchal.'
+The film was produced under the banner of Madhubala Private Ltd., which she had set up in 1953 along with her father, Ataullah Khan.
 Upon its release, Naata received mixed reviews from critics and failed at the box office.

 Plot

 Naata was the story of a traumatized girl who relates the romance between her sister and a new post-master.